akka/akka-quickstart-scala.g8/docs/src/main/paradox/create-actors.md

 ### Spawning child actors

 Other actors are created using `spawn` methods on `ActorContext`.
-The `GreeterMain` creates a `Greeter` actor this way on startup as well as a new `GreeterBot` each time it receives a `Start` message.
+The `GreeterMain` creates a `Greeter` actor this way on startup as well as a new `GreeterBot` each time it receives a `SayHello` message.

 @@snip [AkkaQuickstart.scala](/src/main/g8/src/main/scala/$package$/AkkaQuickstart.scala) { #create-actors }